-Last night in Arlington, Texas, about 20 miles from his hometown, Los Angeles Dodgers pitcher Clayton Kershaw finally won a World Series championship.
-Kershaw, now a 13-year Major League Baseball veteran, has been one of the best regular-season pitchers in the history of baseball but had always had the blemish of not being able to deliver in the biggest moments of October.
+In October 2020, in Arlington, Texas, about 20 miles from his hometown in Dallas, Clayton Kershaw finally won a World Series championship.
+Kershaw had for years been one of the best regular-season pitchers in the history of baseball, but had always had the blemish of not being able to deliver in the biggest moments of October.

 Of course, in Manning’s 9th NFL campaign, Peyton and the Colts did win the big one, prevailing in Super Bowl XLI over the Chicago Bears.
 In Kershaw’s 9th MLB campaign, the Dodgers fell to the Chicago Cubs in the National League Championship Series.
 The Dodgers did make the World Series in 2017 and 2018 but lost both series (to the Houston Astros and Boston Red Sox).

-Fortunately for Kershaw, he did not have to wait another two seasons to win a title.
-He started Games 1 and 5 of the 2020 World Series (against the Tampa Bay Rays) and won both contests while sporting a 2.31 ERA.
+Kershaw started Games 1 and 5 of the 2020 World Series (against the Tampa Bay Rays) and won both contests while sporting a 2.31 ERA.
 When his teammates came through with a Game 6 win, Kershaw became a World Series Champion.

 “I’ve been saying ‘World champs’ in my head over and over again, just to see if it will sink in.
 I think it’s just a feeling of contentment, joy, Then to get to see that group of guys and how happy everybody was.
 Only one team gets to do it every year, and it’s not an easy thing to do.
-It’s just a really special thing.
+It’s just a really special thing.”

 — Clayton Kershaw (October 28, 2020)